ijkuS/miniMemo-1/PROCESS_NOTE.md

 ## Future Improvements

--    Combine separate buttons into a single "Add" button that can handle multiple note types, enhancing the overall user experience.
+-    Combine the separate buttons into a single "Add" button that handles multiple note types, improving the overall user experience.
+-    Currently, the video URL support is limited to YouTube.
+I plan to extend this functionality to handle other video URL types.

 ## Useful resources